Sion Airport: Statistics

+Planned Development

+To increase regional tourism and economy, the Canton of Valais released a proposed legislation in early 2024 for the Airport.
+The plan proposed the complete restructuring of the Airport's management and increasing the charter and seasonal flights it operates.
+It included the creation of a new public-majority company to manage all of the airport's operations.

+Following a period of consultation, the canton announced on the 27th of March 2024 that it would not follow the draft law.
+As a consequence, the existing concession held by the City of Sion will remain in effect until 2031, with no immediate reform or expansion project in the works.

+As of October 2025, Sion Airport still holds some commercial flight.
+It has been identified as a potential site for sustainable aviation initiatives which include projects with companies like H55 and research institutions such as EPFL and HES-SO.

 Military usage

 The Swiss Air Force uses Sion as one of their four jetfighter air bases, the others being Payerne, Meiringen and Emmen.
 It is known as Flugplatzkommando 14 Sion.
-In addition to the prop-types Pilatus PC-6, Pilatus PC-7, Pilatus PC-9 and Pilatus PC-21 as well as helicopters it uses Sion intensively with the fighter jets F/A-18 and F-5 Tiger.
+In addition to the prop-types Pilatus PC-6, Pilatus PC-7, Pilatus PC-9 and Pilatus PC-21 as well as helicopters, it uses Sion intensively with the fighter jets F/A-18 and F-5 Tiger.
 It is the home base of the militia pilot unit Fliegerstaffel 19 Swans with F-5E.
 Sion Airport is, at both ends of the runway, equipped with retractable arresting gear devices (used by the F/A-18 and in case of a problem by the F-5).

 Due to the redimension of the Swiss Air Force, it was planned that the Air Force would leave Sion after 2017 and Sion would be used by civil aviation only, acting only as alternate airfield for the Air Force.